stefank97/perception_injector/Readme.md

 ### 5. Discovery Server

-If you want to use the discovery server (which is initially disabled), you need to add the service "discovery" to the `docker-compose.yaml` and set the following environment variables:
+If you want to use the discovery server (which is initially disabled), you need to add the service "discovery" to the `docker-compose.yaml` and the `devcontainer.json` and set the following environment variables:

 dds.env:
 ```bash